 This transfer of information is mission critical for all utilities.
 When an employee retires, all undocumented information and knowledge is lost, hindering future training processes.

-Younger generation can even take the lead to ease the burden on senior employees.
+Younger generations can even take the lead to ease the burden on senior employees.
 They can feel empowered in their work.
 With a library of vital information at their fingertips they can onboard faster and begin making a meaningful impact sooner.

 Hiring the right employee for a position can be difficult.
 Replacing more than a quarter of the entire workforce seems next to impossible, but it’s not.
 It’s all about perspective.